osu-particle-astrophysics/GENETIS_PUEO/README.md

 ### II: Get the Anita.sh file onto your user.

-   Should be part of the repository
+   Copy the file from this repository

    Then source the file